 3. The gNB sends an RRCReconfiguration message to the L2 MP Relay UE to update the indirect path configuration, if necessary.

 4. The gNB sends the RRCReconfiguration message to the L2 MP Remote UE via the L2 MP Relay UE.
-The contents in the RRCReconfiguration message includes at least a target cell within direct path addition configuration.
+The content in the RRCReconfiguration message includes at least a target cell within direct path addition configuration.

 NOTE 6: The ordering of step 3 and step 4 is up to gNB implementation.